 B.A., University of Pennsylvania

 Siraj Ahmed received his B.A. in English and Philosophy from the University of Pennsylvania and his Ph.D. in English and Comparative Literature from Columbia University.
 He is the author of The Stillbirth of Capital: Enlightenment Writing and Colonial India (Stanford University Press, 2012) and The Archaeology of Babel: The Colonial Foundation of the Humanities (Stanford University Press, 2018), which received MLA’s Scaglione Prize for best book in comparative literature.
 His work has appeared or is forthcoming in Critical Inquiry, Representations, MLQ, Cultural Critique, Nineteenth-Century Literature, The Eighteenth Century: Theory and Interpretation, The Immanent Frame: Secularism, Religion, and the Public Sphere, South Asia, The Postcolonial Enlightenment (Oxford University Press, 2009) and A Companion to Literary Theory (Blackwell, 2018), among other publications.
 He has held fellowships from the National Endowment for the Humanities, the Mellon and the Whiting Foundations, the Huntington and the Clark Libraries, and the University of London Institutes of English and of Commonwealth Studies.
-He recently received the Modern Languages Association of America's Aldo and Jeanne Scaglione Prize for Comparative Literary Studies for his The Archaeology of Babel: Comparative Literature, Critical Method, Colonial Law.
+He recently received the Modern Languages Association of America's Aldo and Jeanne Scaglione Prize for Comparative Literary Studies for his The Archaeology of Babel: The Colonial Foundation of the Humanities (Stanford University Press, 2018).